DIY Healthy Travels Roll-On You Need for Your Next Trip

-This healthy travels roll on essential oil recipe is just what you need to ward off illness when you are traveling.
-Traveling can be hard on your system and leave you open to catching whatever is going around, especially if you are cooped up in an airplane, on a cruise, or in a train car in close proximity to other passengers.
+This essential oil roll-on stick is great for travelling to keep you healthy.
+Travelling can be hard on your system and leave you open to catching whatever is going around, especially if you are cooped up in an airplane, on a cruise, or in a train car close to other passengers.

 For a while every time we went on a plane one of us got sick.
 Once we went to Phoenix for a 3 day weekend.
 We could see the Grand Canyon as we flew over.
 But we didn’t get to visit it.
 We were both fine getting off the plane, after a 3-hour flight from Vancouver.
 But that evening Mr. Joybilee didn’t feel well.
 He spent the next 2 days moving between our hotel bed to the bathroom and back to the bed.
 Not the most fun vacation.
 The Norwalk virus was going around and it just took a few hours for us to catch it and ruin our trip.